cBridges851/learning-f-sharp/LearningLog.md

 The enums, options and tuples sections of the tutorial have been completed.
 There are lots of similiarities between these and C#.
 Options are for when a function may not return a value and may use the .IsSome or .IsNone method.

 I am currently 1:01:46 into the video.

+## 16th March
+The records, sequences and maps sections of the tutorial have been completed.
+From my understanding, records are effectively like classes whereas maps are kind of like dictionaries.
+Sequences are infinite data structures that are not defined until they are used.

+I am currently 1:12:53 into the video.